libellux/Libellux-Up-and-Running/docs/mmonit/README.md

 server@ubuntu:~$ sudo systemctl start mmonit
 ```

 Go to your browser and visit `https://192.168.0.1:8443`.
 Login using the default credentials user `admin` with the default password `swordfish`.
+Click the **Admin** tab select **Users** and edit (default admin accout) or add a new user account and grant administration privileges to overwrite the default credentials.

 <img class="zoom-custom-imgs" :src="('/img/mmonit/mmonit_login.png')" alt="mmonit login">

-Click the **Admin** tab select **Users** and edit or add a new user then delete the Administrator account to overwrite the default credentials.

 ## Monit Installation